-XPEL operates nine company-owned installation centers: six in the United States, two in Canada and one in the United Kingdom.
+XPEL operates ten company-owned installation centers: six in the United States, three in Canada and one in the United Kingdom.
 These locations serve wholesale and retail customers in their respective markets.
-This channel represented approximately 6% of the Company's consolidated revenues for the three months ended March 31, 2019 and approximately 6% of the Company's consolidated revenues for the year ended December 31, 2018.
+This channel represented approximately 6% of the Company's 2018 revenue.